 Instructions

-- In a large mixing bowl, press the oranges, discard any seeds, and measure 1 cup of juice.
-Keep in the bowl.
+- In a large mixing bowl, press the oranges, filter in asieve to remove pulp and any seeds.
+Measure 1/2 cup of juice.
+Discard pulp and seeds.
+Keep orange juice in the bowl.

 - If you like the tangy flavor of orange zest, grate one tablespoon orange zest from the oranges skin and add in the bowl with orange juice.

-- Stir in the olive oil, sugar, vanilla extract, and salt if used.
+- Stir in the almond milk, olive oil, sugar, vanilla extract, and salt if used.

 - Add in self-rising flour, and use a rubber spatula to combine and form a smooth cake batter.